Midland Bathroom Distributors Ltd

 There are two types of domestic hot water systems Pressurised and Unpressurised.
 Below is some help in understanding more about water pressures.

 The water pressure available in a gravity-tank fed system is directly related to the height of the cold water storage tank.
-To calculate the available pressure simply measure the distance, in metres, from the bottom of the cold water tank to the outlet of the tap or shower and multiply by 0.1.
-This will calculate the pressure in bar...
+To calculate the available pressure simply measure the distance, in metres, from the bottom of the cold water tank to the outlet of the tap or shower and multiply by 0.1 - this will calculate the pressure in bar...

-for example : 0.1 Bar (1.45 psi) is equal to approx one metre of height between the bottom of the water tank and the outlet of the tap or shower.
+for example : 0.1 bar (1.45 psi) is equal to approx one metre of height between the bottom of the water tank and the outlet of the tap or shower.

 1 metre height of water = 0.1 bar